At a Glance

 ✨Know Your Employment Law

-Brush up on key non-contentious employment law topics such as contracts, TUPE, and redundancy procedures.
+Brush up on key non-contentious employment law topics such as TUPE, redundancy procedures, and employment contracts.
 Being able to discuss these areas confidently will show your expertise and readiness for the role.

 ✨Demonstrate Client Relationship Skills

 Prepare examples of how you've built and maintained strong client relationships in the past.
-This is crucial for the role, so showcasing your interpersonal skills will set you apart.
+This is crucial for the role, so showcasing your ability to offer clear and practical advice will set you apart.

 ✨Engage in Business Development

 Think about ways you've contributed to business development in previous roles.
-Whether it's attending networking events or building client relationships, showing your initiative in this area can be a big plus.
+Whether it's attending networking events or building client relationships, demonstrating your proactive approach will resonate well with the interviewers.